jina-ai/finetuner/docs/components/tuner/callbacks.md

 # Callbacks

 Callbacks offer a way to integrate various auxiliary tasks into the training loop.
-We already offer built-in callbacks for some common tasks, such as
+We offer built-in callbacks for some common tasks, such as
 - Showing a progress bar (which is shown by default)
 - [Tracking experiements](#experiement-tracking)